c1870 “The Unique” large gilded brass Avery-style needle case

 “THE UNIQUE” gilded brass needle case is embossed with a central cartouche containing floral embossing and surrounded by beading, floral and scroll patterns (“beading” refers to the little rounded decorations).
-It opens to reveal a hinged sleeve containing four various sized pockets for needle packets, each pocket numbered for the needle size (and there are two packets of needles still tucked inside!).
+It opens to reveal a hinged sleeve containing four various sized pockets for needle packets, each pocket numbered for the needle size (no needles are included).
 The interior is fitted with a hinged flap to cover the open tops of the pockets; it’s impressed “THE UNIQUE” in elaborate lettering.
 The exterior edge is impressed “REGISTERED APRIL 6.1869.* This style was produced between 1869 and 1890 in Birmingham, England.

 Closed, the case measures 3 7/8″ x 2 1/2″ and when open it’s 5″ across.
 Each needle pocket is 7/8″ wide by 2-1/8” high.

 The condition is very good, the gilded brass still colorful and shining.
 Slight wear to the finish on the needle pockets from use, one sleeve has a slightly loose hinge.
 The outer hinge and closure still work well and close securely.

 *A bit of history: the patent was registered April 6, 1869 by manufacturer William Lewis, licensed to R.J.
 Roberts and Henry Milward & Sons.
 Avery was probably the best-known manufacturer of elaborate needle cases, so it’s common to see cases referred to as “Avery-style” even when made by another company.